mr-j-sinclair/Getting_and_Cleaning_Data_Course-Project/README.md

 * The script will check if you have the file saved as "data.zip", if you do not, it will download and unzip the file (be patient while it does so)
 * As the script finishes, it will output the data set to a file called "tidy_data.txt"
+* ^ That is the outputted tidy data file
 * It will also show the tidy data set using the "View()" command